HelpGiveThanks/HGTconfiguration/README.md

-## Help Give Thanks Research Project website configuration tutorials and files
+## Help Give Thanks Research Project collaborative website configuration tutorial
+by David Matson, Copyright 2014.
+Creative Commons Attribution 4.0 International

-The Help Give Thanks Research Project (HGT) website tools were configured out of my need to combine the powers of a project mananger, wiki, forum, and document creation/editing tool in an easy to navigate online environment.
-Keep in mind that for all their complexity these combined tools have the same function as clay tablets used to store and access information thousands of years ago.
+I configured the Help Give Thanks Research Project (http://HelpGiveThanks.org) website tools out of my needs to 1) combine the powers of a project manager, wiki, forum, and document creation/editing tool in an easy to navigate online environment, and 2) to freely share this configuration with others so anyone can test the life changing, positive effects of these tools especially in family, friend, and student-teacher relationships.
+Keep in mind that for all their complexity, these software tools have the same function as clay tablets used to store and access information thousands of years ago.

 ![alt clay tablet](https://upload.wikimedia.org/wikipedia/commons/thumb/f/f4/Sumerian_account_of_silver_for_the_govenor_%28background_removed%29.png/242px-Sumerian_account_of_silver_for_the_govenor_%28background_removed%29.png)

 *Gavin.collins (2010).
 Summary account of silver for the govenor written in Sumerian Cuneiform on a clay tablet.
 (From Shuruppak or Abu Salabikh, Iraq, circa 2,500 BCE.
 British Museum, London).
 Wikimedia Commons.
 Wikimedia Foundation.
 Copyright Public Domain.
 Available on 6/24/14 from https://commons.wikimedia.org/wiki/File:Sumerian_account_of_silver_for_the_govenor_(background_removed).png*

 The primary difference between clay and digital information storage is shareability and collaborative freedom.
-We no longer have to employ many highly-skilled people follow strict and complex rules (see [ancient bureaucracy](https://en.wikipedia.org/wiki/Beurocracy#Ancient_BureaucracyHuman) and [human computers](https://en.wikipedia.org/wiki/Human_computers) on Wikipedia.org)  to store, share, revise, improve, etc. our important information.
+We no longer have to employ many highly-skilled people, strictly following numerous and complex rules to store, share, review, improve, etc. our important information *(see [ancient bureaucracy](https://en.wikipedia.org/wiki/Beurocracy#Ancient_BureaucracyHuman) and [human computers](https://en.wikipedia.org/wiki/Human_computers) on Wikipedia.org)*.

 ![alt Village Lawyer by Pieter Brueghel the Younger)  ](https://upload.wikimedia.org/wikipedia/commons/thumb/a/a3/Pieter_Brueghel_the_Younger_-_Village_Lawyer_-_WGA3633.jpg/640px-Pieter_Brueghel_the_Younger_-_Village_Lawyer_-_WGA3633.jpg)

 [Village Lawyer (1621) by Flemish painter Pieter Brueghel the Younger (1564–1638)](https://commons.wikimedia.org/wiki/File:Pieter_Brueghel_the_Younger_-_Village_Lawyer_-_WGA3633.jpg)

-Thanks to these digital tools anyone including children can help create, improve, and manage the information we all need to live  our lives productively, peacefully, appreciatively, etc.
+Thanks to these digital tools anyone including children can now (for the first time in human history!) help create, improve, and manage the information we all need to live our lives productively, peacefully, appreciatively, etc.

+### Where to contribute changes to help improve this tutorial and HGT configuration files
-To encourage wide spread use of these colloboration tools in everyday interactions with family and friends, I have tired to make this setup and configurtion process easy for even novice users.
+To encourage wide spread use of these collaboration tools in everyday interactions with family and friends, I have spent a lot of time editing and troubleshooting these instructions to insure that every setup and configuration step is spelled out completely.
+Of course editing my own work is never fool proof, so please help improve this file at https://github.com/HelpGiveThanks/HGTconfiguration/README.md

-Read more about the Help Give Thanks Research Project here: http://HelpGiveThanks.org.

-### Where to help improve configuration tutorials and files
-The HGTconfiguration repository  https://github.com/HelpGiveThanks/HGTconfiguration was created to make it easier to create the installation zip of files from two different applications and two plugins, but not make changes to these files, except for this tutorial file.
-Please help improve future versions of this file by offering your suggestions at https://github.com/HelpGiveThanks/HGTconfiguration/README.md

-Use the links below to contribute changes and compare changes already made to the other configuration files.
+Use the links below to contribute changes, and compare changes already made to HGT configuration files.

 The Bug Genie 3.2.7.1 HGT configuration https://github.com/HelpGiveThanks/thebuggenie/tree/nitrogen Compare https://github.com/HelpGiveThanks/thebuggenie/compare/thebuggenie:branch-32...nitrogen?expand=1